Termite Infestation: Top Tips for Prevention and Treatment

 - Termite baits are placed around the home and gradually eliminate the population as workers carry the pesticides back to the colony.
 Liquid treatments are sprayed around the home to kill and repel any termites coming into contact with the chemicals.

 - Liquid borate is another treatment option.
 Typically used in new construction, borate is applied directly to the wood of the house as a coating.

 Some treatment options work on specific species in specific geographical areas.
 For instance, fumigation, electrocution, and liquid nitrogen have been effective in controlling drywood termites, common in Southern states.
 Heating and microwave treatments are used elsewhere.

-Because termite damage can go undetected, the NPMA and Terminex also recommend an annual termite inspection by a licensed professional.
+Because termite damage can go undetected, the NPMA and Terminix also recommend an annual termite inspection by a licensed professional.

 Terminex offers the following prevention tips: